KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

   - <span class="no">✗</span> **No errors**

-    We can still use partial functions or, for example, divide by zero.
+    We can still use partial functions.
+For example, dividing by zero.
 This will result in an unrecoverable error.

   - <span class="no">✗</span> **No infinite loops**